 I know this contradicts the advice you typically read, but in my opinion, footwear and accessories are a separate collection.

 My reasoning behind this is that your shoes and accessories are what will enable you to be creative with your capsule collection and to effortlessly take an outfit from day to night.
-IF you try to squeeze these into your capsule collection you won't have enough variety.
+If you try to squeeze these into your capsule wardrobe you won't have enough variety.
 Footwear and accessories are the one area where I do not think less is more.

 important things to do before you start creating a capsule wardrobe?